 Kimberly Brock’s new book will release April 12.
 Her work is simply mesmerizing with its lush detail, lyricism, and heart.
 The Lost Book of Eleanor Dare is based on real history and alternates between the story of war widow Alice and her search for identity in the 1940s and excerpts from Eleanor Dare’s Commonplace Book with its tale of harrowing survival.
 The novel explores the meaning of female history and the sacrifices that mothers make for their daughters.

 If Dolen Perkins-Valdez writes it, I read it.
 I first fell in love with her work when I picked up her heart wrenching, beautifully written novel Wench.
 Now comes Take My Hand, the story of a young Black nurse’s shocking discovery and burning quest for justice in post-segregation Alabama.
 This one comes out April 12 and promises to be unforgettable.

 Coming May 31 is another heartfelt story with multi-dimensional characters by Emily Giffin.
+I love how her books put female protagonists in difficult situations that force them to examine themselves, to make tough choices, and to grow or gain acceptance.
 In Meant to Be, a restless golden boy from a family of “American royalty” meets a girl with a troubled past–and their love story may be doomed before it even begins.